egel-lang/egel-docs/source/index.rst

 It roughly falls into the same category of combinator languages like Q and conceptually predates languages like Miranda, ML or Haskell.

-The language is homoicionic and supports symbolic rewriting, exceptions and namespaces.
+The language is homoiconic and supports symbolic rewriting, exceptions and namespaces.
 To get a taste of the language a small example is shown below.